-Bundle up and go on a long walk.
+49. Bundle up and go for a long walk.

 Put on your cutest fall clothes and take a walk around your neighborhood or a quaint downtown.
 This crisp fall air is sure to put you in a good mood!

 50. Make a fall cocktail.

 A festive autumn drink is the fun way to channel those autumn vibes.
 Treat yourself to a Spiked Apple Cider or an Apple Cider Moscow Mule, mulled wine, maple-flavored old fashioned, Spiked Hot Chocolate, or a pumpkin beer!

 51. Learn how to preserve the fall harvest.

 Whether you have your own garden or simply stocked up at the farmers market, it's time to preserve your fall bounty to enjoy this winter (and beyond).
-Here are 10 ways to preserve food at home to get you started... or try one of my easy freezer jam recipes!
+Here are 10 ways to preserve food at home to get you started ... or try one of my easy freezer jam recipes!

 52. Start a giant puzzle that you can work on all fall long.

 Since you'll be spending more time indoors soon, why not start a fall puzzle that you can work on all season long?
-I love this Autumn Garden puzzle, and at 2000 pieces, it's sure to keep you busy for a while!
+I love this pretty Autumn in the Country puzzle, and at 2000 pieces, it's sure to keep you busy for a while!

 53. Wake up early for a sunrise.

-Before Daylight Savings Time throws you totally off kilter, wake up early for a beautiful sunset.
+Before Daylight Savings Time throws you totally off kilter, wake up early for a beautiful sunrise.
 With later sunrise times (Google "sunrise time" to find yours), fall is the perfect time to do it!

 54. Treat yourself to a bold fall manicure.

 Now that autumn is here, swap your neutral or pink manicure for something dark.
-I love reds—Essie Limited Addiction is gorgeous!—but try other shades like browns, oranges, and even black , too.
+I love reds—Essie Fishnet Stockings is gorgeous!—but try other shades like browns, oranges, and even black , too.